 Josh Haselkorn '05: Sharing a belated update from Washington, DC, where the Haselkorn family recently grew to a total of five with the addition of Eleanor last November.
 She joins her sister Rosalind (5) and brother Max (3) in helping turn Allison and me prematurely gray.
 We've recently decided to (attempt to) homeschool the whole gang through elementary school, so appreciate your thoughts and prayers—as well as any advice from those who have gone down this road before us.
 I recently started a new role at an early-stage healthcare company called Maribel Health, which is helping hospitals offer more services to patients in their own home.
 It's an incredible team with a worthy mission.
 If you're interested in the space please reach out!
 I'd love to see some Commies along for the ride.

 Ben Weisman '02: On January 1, I was sworn in as the newest member of the Boonton Town Council, having won my election in November by almost 20 percentage points.
 I'm also on our town's planning board and on a committee to restore an old theater on our Main Street.
-If you are ever in or around Boonton, NJ, drop a line!
+If you are ever in or around Boonton, New Jersey, drop a line!

 Jonathan Kominski '05: This August, I started a tenure-track assistant professor position in the Department of Cognitive Science at Central European University in Vienna, Austria.
 I wasn't sure where the winds of the academic job market would land me, but I couldn't be happier to end up in a city as beautiful and vibrant as Vienna.